PixievoltNo1/svelte-webext-storage-adapter/README.md

 ## Browser compatibility

+This package officially supports Firefox and Chrome.
+Other browsers with the `chrome.storage` and `chrome.runtime` APIs aren't tested, but bug reports and pull requests for them are welcome.

-This package supports any version of Firefox or Chrome with support for `chrome.runtime`, `chrome.storage`, and ECMAScript 6th Edition.
-If `webextStorageAdapter(null)` is not used, transpilers and polyfills may be used to fill in for missing ECMAScript 6 support.
+If you don't use `webextStorageAdapter(null)`, support for ECMAScript 6th Edition is required, but transpilers and polyfills may be used.
+If you *do* use `webextStorageAdapter(null)`, support for [`WeakRef`](https://caniuse.com/mdn-javascript_builtins_weakref) and [`FinalizationRegistry`](https://caniuse.com/mdn-javascript_builtins_finalizationregistry) are required, and transpilers/polyfills are *not* supported.

 # 💖 Support the developer